Floating point numbers

 - Use professional libraries instead of cooking your own ones.

-- Do not add or subtract values of greatly differing magnitude.
+- Do not add or subtract values of greatly differing magnitude (be aware of the risk of catastrophic cancellation).

 Internals